xylemase/TestingTools/README.md

 6. Re-enter the go test folder:

-   `cd Golang/Cards`
+   `cd Golang/Cards`.
 7. Run the test:

    `go test`

     Expected result: **`Pass`**.

-If you like, you can learn more about the tests by run with higher verbosity on the tests, using `go test -v`.
+If you like, you can learn more about the tests by running with higher verbosity on the test runner, using `go test -v`.

 This verbosity setting pertains only to the golang test runner.
-It will show you each test's start and end, and status, so you can pinpoint where an error occurred.
+It shows you each test's start, end, and and the test-by-test status.
+Using this, you can pinpoint where an error occurred, or give test context to other verbosity or metatest data.
 If you include more than one `v`, the result is undefined.
 Doing so won't cause any great problem, but it will trigger a usage message, while failing the test.

-There are package-level flags.
+There are also package-level flags that I've provided in the test package `golangcards.go`.
+These are:
-- (verbosity) -v
+- (verbosity) `-v=1`
 - `-meta_test`

 These flags pertain only to this particular test package.
 If you invoke either, or both of them, you'll want the test-by-test context provided by the first -v, after `test`.

-Without that context, you get a jumble of undifferentiated output.
+Without that context, you'll get a jumble of undifferentiated output.
 So, first include the runner `-v` flag, and the runner flag `-args` to introduce the package-level flags.
 Then provide the package flags as desired.
 Examples:

     go test -v -args -v=1